Date Last Revised: February 15th, 2020

 3.1 Functions and Activities on Behalf of Covered Entity.
 Business Associate may Use or Disclose Protected Health Information for the purpose of meeting its obligations as set forth in this Addendum or as required by the Agreement.

 3.2 Other Uses and Disclosures.
-Except as otherwise limited by this Addendum, Business Associate may Use and Disclose Protected Health Information as follows: (a) if necessary, for the proper management and administration of Business Associate or to carry out the legal responsibilities of Business Associate, provided that as to any such Disclosure, the following requirements are met, (i) the Disclosure is required by law; or (ii) Business Associate obtains reasonable assurances from the person to whom the information is Disclosed that it will be held confidentially and Used or further Disclosed only as required by law or for the purpose for which it was Disclosed to the person, and the person notifies Business Associate of any instances of which it is aware in which the confidentiality of the information has been breached; and (b) for data aggregation services, if to be provided by Business Associate for the health care operations (as such terms are defined in 45 C.F.R. § 164.501) of Covered Entity pursuant to any agreements between the Parties evidencing their business relationship.
+Except as otherwise limited by this Addendum, Business Associate may Use and Disclose Protected Health Information as follows: (a) if necessary, for the proper management and administration of Business Associate or to carry out the legal responsibilities of Business Associate, provided that as to any such Disclosure, the following requirements are met, (i) the Disclosure is required by law; or (ii) Business Associate obtains reasonable assurances from the person to whom the information is Disclosed that it will be held confidentially and Used or further Disclosed only as required by law or for the purpose for which it was Disclosed to the person, and the person notifies Business Associate of any instances of which it is aware in which the confidentiality of the information has been breached; and (b) for data aggregation services, if such services are to be provided by Business Associate for the health care operations (as such terms are defined in 45 C.F.R. § 164.501) of Covered Entity pursuant to any agreements between the Parties.
 For purposes of this Addendum, data aggregation services means the combining of Protected Health Information by Business Associate with the protected health information received by Business Associate in its capacity as a business associate of another covered entity, to permit data analyses that relate to the health care operations of the respective covered entities.
+Business Associate may create de-identified information that may be used and disclosed by Business Associate as Business Associate deems appropriate, provided that the information is de-identified in accordance with the HIPAA Privacy and Security Rules.

 3.3 Minimum Necessary.
 Business Associate shall: (a) to the extent practicable, Use, Disclose, or request only Protected Health Information that is contained in a “limited data set” (as defined in 45 C.F.R. § 164.514(e)(2)); or (b) if needed by Business Associate, Use, Disclose, or request only the minimum necessary amount of Protected Health Information to accomplish the intended purpose of such Use, Disclosure, or request.
 Business Associate acknowledges that the Secretary is required by the HITECH Act to issue guidance on what constitutes “minimum necessary” for purposes of the HIPAA Privacy and Security Rules.
 Business Associate agrees to comply with the guidance, once issued by the Secretary, and to only request, use or disclose the minimum amount of Protected Health Information as described in such guidance.